CapsE/hex/readme.md

 make sure to not include the http:// or https:// in your url

-Set the "jira-user" and "jira-password" in the same way.
+Set the "jira-user" and "jira-password" with.
-> hex config jira-user:<jira-user>

-> hex config jira-password:<jira-password>
+> hex login <jira-user>:<jira-password>

-Careful: The password will be clean text (I'm working on it)
+This will encode your password and store it globally.

 As an alternative to these steps you could also go and edit the file %APPDATA%/hex/hex-config.json